szhen0340/SecureSquared/README.md

 #### 1. Chat Assistant

 **Description:** In the near future, a powerful tech conglomerate called SecureSquared has revolutionized artificial intelligence, creating advanced LLMs that manage everything from personal finance to healthcare.
-As a gifted security researcher, you've discovered concerning vulnerabilities in their systems that could have catastrophic consequences if exploited by malicious actors.

 **Task:** Investigate their chat assistant in the bottom right of the home page.
 Perhaps it can tell you a company secret.